 Plenty of outlets and internet connection

-Bakery Lorraine, Various locations | Between the espresso and new macaron flavors, this makes the perfect pastry pairing for any morning.
+Bakery Lorraine, multiple locations | Between the espresso and new macaron flavors, this makes the perfect pastry pairing for any morning.

-Gravves Coffee, 2106 McCullough Ave. | Dark and brooding, pick up a cup of the Elixir Latte— a purple ube latte.
+Gravves Coffee, 2106 McCullough Ave. | Dark and brooding, pick up a cup of the Elixir Latte— a purple ube drink.

-Clear Light Coffee Co., Multiple locations | Its latest location opened in the Castle Hills neighborhood and has expanded seating and chill vibes.
+Clear Light Coffee Co., multiple locations | Its latest location opened in the Castle Hills neighborhood and has expanded seating and chill vibes.

 Specialty drinks

-Bright Coffee, 1705 Blanco Rd. | Part cafe, part studio, this coffee shop serves espresso as well as local art exhibitions on some days.
+Bright Coffee, 1705 Blanco Rd. | Part cafe, part art studio, this coffee shop serves espresso as well as local art exhibitions.

 Shine Coffee Roasters, 1927 N. St. Mary’s St. | This cute and quick coffee truck is perfect for an afternoon pick-me-up.